Monotone-based Numerical Schemes for Two-Dimensional Systems of Nonlocal Conservation Laws: Numerical examples

 \section{Numerical examples}

 In this section, we validate the theoretical results with numerical experiments.
 In particular, we consider a model that is reversible in time \cite{CG25}.
 This provides us with an exact solution given by the initial data that can be used for a convergence study.
 We will consider two settings, one examining the rate for discontinuous solutions with respect to the error estimate in Section \ref{sec:errorestimate} and one with smooth initial data showing the first order convergence of the applied numerical scheme.
+Moreover, we deal with a multi-population model, which is nonlinear in $\rho$.
+We compare the solutions computed with different numerical schemes as well as the associated errors to a reference solution.

+\revb{ Both examples fall into the model class which has a multiplicative form as discussed in Rem.~\ref{rem:multflux}.
+In fact, most of the models considered in the literature, e.g. \cite{CR19,BGIV20,goatin2025pedestrians,GR24,CGL12,colombo2018nonlocal,aggarwal2016crowd,gottlich2014modeling,GGZ25,CG25,keimer2018multi}, belong to this class such that we have chosen the above test cases as representative numerical examples.
+Nevertheless, we note that there exist models, like the material flow models in \cite{RWGG20} and \cite{colombo2015nonlocal}, that do not fit into this special framework and require the general form of the flux.
+The numerical schemes in \cite{RWGG20} and \cite{colombo2015nonlocal} fit into our framework.
+For these schemes convergence has already been proved in the cited references, while the corresponding error estimates have not been established but are now guaranteed.
+Our framework also yields both convergence and error estimates for alternative schemes. }